go-chassis/go-chassis/docs/getstarted/upgrade.md

 ## others

-1.if you use archaius.Getxxx to pull config of go chassis
+1.if you use archaius.Getxxx("cse.xxxx") to pull config of go chassis

-in this case, you hacked in to go chassis config to do something, you must change to below 1.8
+in this case, if you hacked go chassis config to do something, you must change as below 1.8
 ```go
 archaius.Getxxx("cse.xxxx")